REGARDING TERMS AND CONDITIONS

 2. A similar leave following the death of a mother-in-law, father-in-law and/or stepsibling shall be granted for up to three (3) consecutive days.

-3. A similar leave following the death of a close relative shall be granted for one (1) day, one occurrence per year.
+3. A similar leave following the death of a grandparent or other close relative shall be granted for one (1) day, one occurrence per year.